 You do not need to submit a Certification of Financial Support with your application.
 You will be asked to submit this ONLY if you are admitted into the program and decide to accept our offer.
 Applicants who are admitted will receive instructions for obtaining and completing the Certification of Financial Support from the Admissions Office.
 Financial resources detailed on the Certification of Financial Support (including the Financial Statement, Affidavit of Support and Bank Statement) should equal the total cost of living and attending school for one academic year.

 Please note that you will be required to submit the appropriate documentation described on the Certification of Financial Support to verify: a) the resources listed on the forms, and b) you and/or your sponsor's ability to provide the stated financial support.
 These forms will be used to verify the source(s) of funds.
-Proper documentation is necessary if the College is to issue the I-20 form needed to obtain a student visa.The MSBA Program is accredited by AACSB and SACSCOC.
+Proper documentation is necessary if the University is to issue the I-20 form needed to obtain a student visa.The MSBA Program is accredited by AACSB and SACSCOC.